binokochumolvarghese/lightbi-hugo-demo/content/post/2020/jan/syntax.md

 date: 2020-01-25
 tags: ["markdown","syntax"]
 image : "/img/posts/img-7.jpg"
-Description  : "Article showcasing basic Markdown syntax and formatting for HTML elemenets..."
+Description  : "Article showcasing basic Markdown syntax and formatting for HTML elemenets.
+To create a heading, add number signs (#) in front of a word or phrase.."
 ---

 ## Headings